zimolzak/dem-2019-notes/Readme.md

 but they see the back of the hand, so they do pronate/supinate not fan the finger side to side.

-breast exam. starts out linear where more force is needed[^sensor], but beyond a certain point it doesn't help.
+Breast exam. starts out linear where more force is needed[^sensor], but beyond a certain point it doesn't help.
 Low force tends to be ineffective.
 Also piano fingers is 4x less likely than the circular rubbing.
 Vertical movement, they are about half and half of skilled